gft-mobile-pl/mvi/README.md

 Don't worry - you will be still able to mutate the view state even if you choose the first option (defining and assigning at the same time) - read on..

 #### Updating view state
-If you extend `BaseMviViewModel` OR your custom view model assigns `MutableStateFlow` to `val viewStates: StateFlow<VS>` you may use `viewState` extension method to update the view state:
+If you extend `BaseMviViewModel` OR your custom view-model assigns `MutableStateFlow` to `val viewStates: StateFlow<VS>` you may use `viewState` extension method to update the view state:

 ```kotlin
 class ChoiceViewModel ... {